 With national strategies under development in a growing number of member states and the first megaprojects for the production of green hydrogen, substantial efforts have been made for the deployment of green hydrogen in the region.
 Bundling of these efforts will be essential for the sustainable development of a green hydrogen economy in the region.
-Ramping up green hydrogen industries in member countries will not only help to achieve the national greenhouse gas emissions targets according to Nationally Determined Commitments (NDC), but also align investment needs with policies for attracting possible green loans from international financial institutions.
+Ramping up green hydrogen industries in member countries will not only help to achieve the national greenhouse gas emissions targets according to Nationally Determined Commitments (NDC), but also align investment needs with policies for attracting possible green loans from international financial institutions and contribute to energy security and availability.